mervekrblt/WTMB-Projects/README.md

-# WOMAN TECHMAKERS BERLIN -2019
+# WOMEN TECHMAKERS BERLIN -2019

 This repository includes WTMB-2019 lessons (also homework) that was given by Armağan Amcalar